 Trauma Focused Cognitive Behavioral Therapy (TF-CBT)

-A trauma is exposure to a stressful event that has an emotional, behavioral and physical reaction.
-What traumatizes one person may not traumatize another therefore how a person perceives the situation will relate to their response.
-Trauma reactions can be triggered by various stressors such as a car accident, bullying, abuse, violence, loss, divorce, etc. TF-CBT’s foundation is in the CBT approach however it also teaches new skills to help process the traumatic event.
-Through education, coping and relaxation skills, challenging upsetting thoughts, and increased safety and empowerment skills a participant will begin to grow as a result of their trauma rather than remain a victim to it.
+A trauma is an exposure to a stressful event that has an emotional, behavioral, and/or physical reaction.
+What traumatizes one person may not traumatize another; therefore, how a person perceives the situation will relate to their response.
+Trauma reactions can be triggered by various stressors such as a car accident, bullying, abuse, violence, loss, divorce, etc. TF-CBT’s foundation is in the CBT approach; however, it also teaches new skills to help process the traumatic event.
+Through education, coping and relaxation skills, challenging upsetting thoughts, and increased safety and empowerment skills a participant will begin to grow as a result of their trauma rather than remain a victim of it.
 Family participation is beneficial for children, as the caregivers can increase their understanding of trauma and how to help support the child through the healing process.

-SITCAP is an evidence based treatment approach to help those who are suffering from trauma and loss.
-The treatment approach’s foundation is that trauma is a sensory experience therefore the trauma memory is contained in our five senses.
-A trauma memory can be triggered by a sensory reminder, ex: a smell, a location, song, etc. When a trauma memory is triggered, a person will respond as if they feel unsafe as when the trauma occurred.
+SITCAP is an evidence-based treatment approach to help those who are suffering from trauma and loss.
+The treatment approach’s foundation is that trauma is a sensory experience, therefore the trauma memory is contained in our five senses.
+A trauma memory can be triggered by a sensory reminder (e.g., a smell, a location, song, etc).
+When a trauma memory is triggered, a person will respond as if they feel as unsafe as when the trauma occurred.
 The sensory interventions will tap into the sensory memory and connect it with language to help process the event in order to release those dysfunctional connections in the brain.
 SITCAP can help victims of trauma and loss be less reactive to trauma triggers and experience a sense of safety and empowerment.